project-chip/connectedhomeip/docs/silabs/thread/CHIP_TOOL.md

 ## Open Thread Border Router (OTBR)

-For information on what commits to use for the OTBR and RCP, please consult the [Matter Repositories and Commit Hashes page](../general/COMMIT_HASHES.md)
+For information on what commits to use for the OTBR and RCP, consult the [Matter Repositories and Commit Hashes page](../general/COMMIT_HASHES.md)

 The pre-installed OTBR is configured for the infrastructure interface eth0.